Davis Fire: Closures and evacuations

-The Washoe County School District cancelled classes for some schools in Southwest Reno for the week of September 9 to September 13.
-To avoid adding more days beyond the contingency day period, WCSD cancelled the professional learning day scheduled for January 6, 2025 and spring student-teacher conferences.
-In-person classes at the University of Nevada, Reno Redfield Campus were cancelled for the same week as schools in the WCSD.
-South Valleys Library was closed so firefighters would have a command post.
-Several youth sports activities were cancelled as a result of the fire.
+The Washoe County School District (WCSD) cancelled classes for several schools between September 9 and September 13.
+To meet the Nevada Department of Education's mandates for minimum days in attendance, the school district cancelled the professional learning day (a staff–only day) scheduled for January 6, 2025 and elementary spring parent–teacher conferences.
+That same week, in–person classes at the University of Nevada, Reno Redfield Campus were cancelled.
+Firefighters closed and temporarily repurposed South Valleys Library as a command post.